Polygyros

 Polygyros (Greek: Πολύγυρος) is a town and municipality in Central Macedonia, Greece.
 It is the capital of Chalkidiki.

 Geography

 Polygyros town (pop.
 7,779 at the 2021 census) is built in the shape of an amphitheatre on a plateau on the south west side of the mountain Cholomontas.
-It is south of Greek National Road 16 (Thessaloniki - Arnaia).
+It is at the southern end of the EO16a road, which leads to the EO16 (Thessaloniki–Arnaia) at Agios Prodromos.
 Polygyros is located SE of Thessaloniki, NE of Nea Moudania, NW of Sithonia and SW of Arnaia.
 The municipal unit (the municipality before 2011) has a population of 11,386 inhabitants (2021) and a land area of 470.933 km^{2}.
 Other large communities in the municipal unit are Ólynthos (pop.
 1,053), Taxiárchis (742), and Vrástama (944).

 Climate

 Polygyros has a hot-summer Mediterranean climate (Köppen: Csa), closely bordering on a humid subtropical climate (Köppen: Cfa) with relatively cold winters and relatively hot summers due to its elevation.